Multi-factor Authentication (MFA) supports cybersecurity at SAIT by adding another layer of verification to the account sign-in process.

 - Before accessing any Microsoft 365 products and applications on the day of your MFA implementation, log out of all devices (desktop, PC, phone, etc.) that access Microsoft 365 through your SAIT email account.

 - If you’re using a desktop or laptop, close all apps, browsers and tabs when initially setting up MFA to avoid being prompted to authenticate for each Microsoft 365 session that’s open.

 - If you’re using a mobile device, such as your phone, as your second authentication method and you’re being asked to authenticate multiple times, close the email application on your mobile device and relaunch the application or reboot the phone.

 - Some users may not be able to sync their Apple or Android mail emails on a native mail app after MFA is enabled.
 In this case, deleting and re-adding the email account should fix the problem.
 Alternatively, use the Microsoft Outlook app to sync emails on your phone.
 It creates a much more secure connection.

 MFA set up

 When setting up MFA you will be prompted to choose an authentication method.
 You will be asked to accept an authentication request or provide a code from your chosen method.
-Authentication will also be required when logging in from a new device or a different location and may be required to access systems that are authenticated through Microsoft 365.
-Setup includes three tasks:
+Authentication will also be required when logging in from a new device or a different location, and may be required to access systems authenticated through Microsoft 365.
+The setup includes three tasks:

 - Task 3: Receive a digital code (via the app or text) and input the code into the pop-up screen.
 From here, you can proceed to access Microsoft 365 applications.